-Belly mapping – a term you probably haven’t heard from your OB-GYN (or even midwife), but I believe it can help mamas have a more optimal natural childbirth.
+Belly mapping – a term you probably haven’t heard from your OB-GYN, but I believe it can help mamas have a more optimal natural childbirth.

 Belly mapping helps you know baby’s position in utero

-…and then take any necessary action to rotate baby for a more comfortable and shorter birth.
+…and then take any necessary action to help baby into a more ideal position for birth.

-I was clueless with my first baby, Griffin.
+I was clueless about how my first baby, Griffin, was positioned.
 I knew he should be head down.
 I also went to a Webster chiropractor to loosen and balance my pelvis for an optimal birth.
 I climbed stairs.
 I did squats.
-But I didn’t really understand how Griffin was truly presenting in my womb – or what the best position for him would be.
+But I didn’t really understand how Griffin was truly presenting in my womb—or what the best position for him would be.

 The result?
 A Very.
 Long.
 Labor.

 I’m talking 27 hours.
 With horrible back pain.
 Griffin got stuck, and the birth stalled for a good 4 hours.
 When he finally did come out, I’ll never forget how “coned” his head was.
 Alien baby!
 Fortunately, the midwife got that little baby cap on him quick 😉

 In retrospect, Griffin was probably posterior and favoring my right side.
 Whereas the ideal presentation is left and anterior.
 (I learned this as I started to research baby mapping!)